-The Consulting Aid Network (ICAN) is a non-profit, non-government organization (NGO) incorporated in the United States under the IRS as a 501(c) (3) tax exempt corporation.
+The Consulting Aid Network (ICAN) is a non-profit, non-government organization (NGO) incorporated in the United States under the IRS as a 501(c) (3) tax-exempt corporation.

-Its main purpose is to enhance health promotion and awareness in rural and urban areas, improve the birth survival rates and welfare of African women, children, and families through the solicitation of funding and donations for medical, diagnostic, and training equipment and nutritional supplies to utilize for community health education and treatment.
+Its main purpose is to enhance health promotion and awareness in rural and urban areas and improve the birth survival rates and welfare of African women, children, and families through the solicitation of funding and donations for medical, diagnostic, and training equipment and nutritional supplies to utilize for community health education and treatment.

-ICAN is incorporated as a tax exempt, non-profit organization in the state of Alabama and is a member in good standing of the Birmingham, Ala.
+ICAN is incorporated as a tax-exempt, non-profit organization in the state of Alabama and is a member in good standing of the Birmingham, Ala.
 Chamber of Commerce.